 - Images We ask that organizers be sensitive to setting audience expectations and that they do not promote their event using images of large projects from other Maker Faires that will not be present at their event.

-- Websites Do not purchase, register, or utilize a domain name for your proposed fair until your Mini Maker Faire application is approved.
-A Mini Maker Faire WordPress template is provided upon licensing; customization is allowed, but must be in accordance with Maker Faire identity guidelines and is subject to design review before publishing.
+- Websites Do not purchase, register, or utilize a domain name for your proposed fair.
+A custom domain, hosting and WordPress theme (with Call for Makers backend) is provided upon licensing.
+Customization is allowed, but must be in accordance with Maker Faire identity guidelines and is subject to design review before publishing.

 - Subject Maker Faire is primarily designed to be forward-looking, showcasing makers who are exploring new forms and new technologies.
 But it’s not just for the novel in technical fields; Maker Faire features innovation and experimentation across the spectrum of science, engineering, art, performance and craft.